 Watch Where You're Going on Michigan Avenue

 With Michigan Avenue's array of hotels, shopping, and businesses, it has the most congested pedestrian traffic in Chicago.
-And one of the biggest complaints I hear from locals is that out-of-towners are completely incognizant while traversing the Magnificent Mile.
-So this one's easy to look like you're just out on your lunch hour than visiting from out of town: Don't walk abreast if you're in a group, stay to your right and simply be aware of other people around you.
+And one of the biggest complaints you hear from locals is that out-of-towners are completely incognizant while traversing the Magnificent Mile.
+So this one's easy to look like you're just out on your lunch hour than visiting from out of town: don't walk abreast if you're in a group, stay to your right and simply be aware of other people around you.

 Find an Alternate Skyscraper View

-Sure, you can go to the Hancock Observatory or WIllis Tower to take a look at Chicago from up high, but why not get a little more creative?
-My favorite place to show off the city and lake is Cite Restaurant, on the 70th floor of Lake Point Tower across from Navy Pier.
+Sure, you can go to the Hancock Observatory or Willis Tower to take a look at Chicago from up high, but why not get a little more creative?
+A favorite place to show off the city and lake is Cite Restaurant, on the 70th floor of Lake Point Tower across from Navy Pier.
 While not quite as high, the views are still stunning and you can get an appetizer and cocktail with the money you would have spent on an observatory ticket.

 Visit a Lesser-Known Museum

-Places like the Art Institute and the Field Museum are world-class museums, but I would also encourage you to visit some other smaller museums off the beaten path that not only offer unique exhibits but also, quite frankly, could more use your support.
+Places like the Art Institute of Chicago and the Field Museum are world-class museums, but I would also encourage you to visit some other smaller museums off the beaten path that not only offer unique exhibits but also, quite frankly, could more use your support.
 A few worth highlighting are the Intuit Center for Intuitive and Outsider Art just west of downtown, the DuSable Museum of African-American History in Chicago's Hyde Park and the National Vietnam Veterans Art Museum.